Get A Free Legal Consultation

-Attorney Karoline Carstens joined the firm in 2006 as an associate and handles a large case load for the asbestos and mesothelioma litigation team.
+Shareholder Karoline Carstens joined the firm in 2006 as an associate and handles a large case load for the asbestos and mesothelioma litigation team.
 Each case is marked by her personal investment in clients and dedication to thorough work.

 Karoline served as an intern at the McLean County, IL State’s Attorney’s Office and a legal assistant at Robert Half Legal before joining the firm.
 From 2006 to 2008 she worked in the Class Action Department prosecuting consumer class action, Qui Tam, and pharmaceutical cases.
-As an associate in the Asbestos Litigation Department, she has assisted in recovering hundreds of millions of dollars for her clients.
+As a shareholder in the Asbestos Litigation Department, she has assisted in recovering hundreds of millions of dollars for her clients.
 Karoline works on cases from beginning to end, staying involved in every step of the process from initial meetings with clients through discovery and deposition to preparation for trial.

 A lifelong desire to help others drives Karoline to know each client on a personal level, gaining insight into the specific needs and wishes of everyone she represents.
 “I try to provide the level of involvement and service my clients want.
 It’s all about communication and getting to know your clients—these factors play an important role in the case outcome and client satisfaction.”